cappelnord/life-codes-runtime/Readme.md

 * File names that start with an underscore (`_`) will be ignored, e.g. to temporarily ignore content.
 * File names that start with `on_` are executed at a specific point in the lifecycle of the runtime.
-* All other files should contain only family definitions to specify blocks and their behaviour.
+* All other files should contain only definitions to specify families, blocks and their behaviour and scenes.

 Within their execution scope all files are executed in alphanumerical order (independent in which folder they are).